truprecht/rustomata-eval/readme.md

 5. evaluate the parses using the gold parse trees of the parsed evaluation splits.

 The grid search for Rustomata uses the test split from step 3 and parses the test set using a grammar extracted from the corresponding training set.

+## License

+This project redistributes some python scripts in [scripts/panda](./scripts/panda/) from [panda-parser](https://github.com/kilian-gebhardt/panda-parser/).
+To avoid further dependencies, we omit a submodule and publish this project under terms of the GPL.